ebu/coreplus-demo/README.md

 In the hybrid installation, the user would have their own Jupyter lab environment in which they could play with which would be connected to the cloud backend services.

 ### Intallation
+> Note: If you have run it previously and you are not getting the latest changes you can run this command to build the images for the latest changes and then run it
+For Windows
+``
+docker-compose -f ./docker-compose-hybrid.yml build --no-cache ``
+For Mac
+``
+docker-compose -f docker-compose-hybrid.yml build --no-cache ``

 To install the hybrid version we will go to the terminal in the coreplus-demo directory and run this command.